Orace/Hacks.NET/OneLibraryTwoVersions/README.md

 # OneLibraryTwoVersions
-How to compile and run a project that contains two version of the same library For a detailled description of the steps see https://stackoverflow.com/a/58951998/361177
+How to compile and run a project that contains two version of the same library.

+For a detailled description of the steps see https://stackoverflow.com/a/58951998/361177

 ## Steps